bcgov/cas-registration/docs/backend/api-design.md

 ## Services

+We follow a service-oriented architecture, where every layer:

+- Controls its data input and outputs
+- Has one single responsibility

+Two types of services can be developed:

-Services are not app-specific and can be used by any BCIERS app.
-We have the following categories of services:
+- Services taht are not app-specific and can be used by any BCIERS app are deployed in the `service` django-app.

-MAKE SOMETHING HAPPEN HERE!!
-Write out about common services vs app-specific services And ongoing move form common to specific when needed
+- App-specific services (for example, data-providers for app-specific API endpoints) should live in `<appname>/service`.

 ## Database access services